 Estepona Beaches Guide Playa Arroyo de las Cañas

 This 1km beach is one of the quietest to the east of Estepona, as there’s only one chiringuito.
-Hotels such as Andalucia Beach are at the far end of the beach, so often it’s only hotel guests who you’ll see in this area.
+Hotels such as Andalucia Beach are at the far end of the beach, so often it’s only hotel guests that you’ll see in this area.
 Towards the west end, Playa del Velerin, there’s a nice chiringuito (Chiringuito Torre Velerín), with tables on the sand and a few beds, too.
-There’s also another watchtower, from the 16th if you wanted to take a stroll to the look-out point.
+There’s also another watchtower, from the 16th century, if you wanted to take a strolllookoutlook-out point.

 Length: 1km